puppetlabs/pdk-templates/README.md

 ```

+### Github Workflows

+These workflows are depending on puppet-internal resources and are currently not suited for public consumption.
+Feel free to take them as inspiration how to run some tests on Github Actions.
+Please let us know at <ia_content@puppet.com> what you come up with!

 ### .pdkignore

 >A .pdkignore file in your repo allows you to specify files to ignore when building a module package with `pdk build`.